07 May How to pick the right swimming pool pump

 Variable-speed pump – Equipped with a variable speed controller, this pool pump allows you to set the speed according to your preference.
 Some variable-speed pool pumps today can adjust speed automatically on their own.
 It’s the most expensive type of swimming pool pump, and rightfully so since it also has the highest efficiency.

-The swimming pool pumps in Australia have energy efficiency rating labels on them.
-This is so you can compare different models when shopping.
+Australian swimming pool pumps have energy rating labels on them so you can compare these ratings easily when making your decision.
 Some online tools will also help you determine the energy efficiency, as well as the pool size and other factors.
-Make sure to utilise these tools to find the most energy-efficient pool pump.
+Utilise these tools to find the most energy-efficient pool pump.

-Aside from the different types, you need to know about the features of swimming pool pumps as well.
-Each feature offers various choices that you need to pick from, so you’ll know exactly which model to get.
+Aside from the different types, it’s important to know about the various features of swimming pool pumps as well.

 Horsepower – The speed of which a pump can suck water, clean it, then return to the pool is determined by its horsepower.
 The higher horsepower it has, the faster it can do the job.
 A more powerful swimming pool pump will also allow you to operate it less often and for shorter lengths of time, which will help you save on energy costs in the long run.

 Inground or Above Ground – Some pumps are built specifically for inground pools while others are intended for above ground pools.
 Most pumps for inground pools are placed above water level, so they have self-priming capability to lift the water vertically.

 Electrical System – Some pumps run on 110 volts while others have a 220-volt plug.
 Some need to be hardwired to your property’s electrical system while others can just be plugged into an outlet.
 Whichever pool pump you choose, make sure it be accommodated by your home’s electrical system.